top of page

 The possible strength gains are phenomenal.
 Add in a little high intensity during the workout, and the permutations are endless, just from one movement.
 Change up to dumbbells instead of a barbell and now you've got a movement that effectively works the shoulder stabilizers, providing a solid foundation to mitigate shoulder injuries.

-Consistently doing overhead presses is also going to give you a good reason to do consistent mobility work on the shoulders, since attempting to perform a properly executed overhead press requires a good degree of mobility.
+Consistently doing overhead presses will also give you a good reason to do mobility work on the shoulders, since attempting to perform a properly executed overhead press requires a good degree of shoulder and overhead mobility.

 With a minimalist program, you can achieve more with less, simplifying your fitness routine while maximizing results.